telmotrooper/squash-the-creeps/README.md

 ## Download

-You can **[download here](https://github.com/telmotrooper/squash-the-creeps/releases/latest)** the latest version of the game for both Windows, Linux and Mac, thanks to the wonderful [Godot Export](https://github.com/firebelley/godot-export) GitHub Action.
+You can **[download here](https://github.com/telmotrooper/squash-the-creeps/releases/latest)** the latest version of the game for Windows, Linux and Mac, thanks to the wonderful [Godot Export](https://github.com/firebelley/godot-export) GitHub Action.

 <img src="screenshot.png" width="75%" height="75%" />